 Screening to determine the true distribution of known and novel risk factors and occult coronary disease, using stress testing and thallium scintigraphy, commenced in 1983, and The Johns Hopkins Sibling and Family Heart Study was born.
 Joined by Dr. Thomas Pearson, then the new Director of an NHLBI Preventive Cardiology Academic Award in the Division of General Internal Medicine and Dr. Lewis Becker, Director of Nuclear Cardiology, with the assistance of Dr. Pete Kwiterovich, Director of The Johns Hopkins Lipid Research Program and Dr. David M. Levine, then a leading member of the Behavioral Science faculty, the team together began to explore the intersection of their interests in high risk families.
-Dr. Dan Fintel, at the time a Cardiology Fellow, participated in many of the early clinical encounters and assessments and was nodal in the early exercise imaging work.
 Our long-term prospective study of risk factors, occult disease, and incident cardiovascular disease in siblings was launched, later extending to offspring and whole pedigrees identified from CAD probands at the time of hospitalization in any of 10 Baltimore Hospitals.

 Importantly, GeneSTAR has firmly established in a US population, that family history of coronary disease bears an excess risk of disease far beyond what would be predicted by the Framingham Risk Score (Figure 1 below).
 Studies continue to look for genetic factors, gene-environment interactions, rare variants, and novel mechanisms.